IamUSER/Flipper-Fusion/ReadMe.md

 ----
 <br>
 <h2 align="center">Roadmap:</h2>
+- Desimpify!
+You're alpha, you deserve alpha.
+So I will work on custom GUI, graphics, and animation mods to add to your Chad.

 - Asset Packs: Are you tired of having to remake your custom animations after every update, switching manifests and having a hard time sharing them, especially once you modify scanning assets too?
 Those times are over.
 Scroll down to learn more

 - Giving the level system a purpose: Right now, each level unlocks a new wallpaper.
 More on that below